vuestorefront/storefront-ui/apps/docs/components/components/scrollable.md

 | `onPrev`           | `(data: SfScrollableOnPrevData) => void` |    |  |
 | `onNext`           | `(data: SfScrollableOnNextData) => void` |    |  |
 <!-- end react -->
+`drag` prop is setting whether and how elements in a scrollable element can be dragged.
+By default is set to `false`, but when passing `object` you can set `sensitivity`  to determine how far it should be dragged in response to mouse movement and `containerWith` to allow it to be moved exactly one container width.

 <!-- vue -->
 ## Slots